ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 {: #vpc-tg-dns-iam-admin}
 {: step}

 The admin team will need to have Admin access to the IAM-enabled resources in the account used in this tutorial.
 See [How do I assign a user full access as an account administrator?](/docs/account?topic=account-iamfaq#account-administrator).
 The admin team will be responsible for creating the IAM resources.
 The instructions below use the `ibmcloud iam api-key-create` command to create an API key for the admin.
-The api key will be used by terraform to perform tasks on your behalf.
+The API key will be used by Terraform to perform tasks on your behalf.

-The api keys are the same as a passwords to your account.
-Keep the api keys safe.
+The PI keys are the same as a password to your account.
+Keep the API keys safe.
 {: note}

 1. Initialize and verify the basename shell variable.
 Verify it matches the basename in the terraform.tfvars file: